- About Oregon State EECS

 Whether it’s helping you find the best talent for your company or partnering on research, we look forward to building connections that support your company's success.

-The Office of Corporate Relations is here to help guide you in making connections, building relationships, and engaging with the School of EECS.
-Tina Batten, director of corporate relations, will help plan your next visit to EECS including scheduling your visit, arranging convenient parking, and making sure your time at EECS is productive.
-Please feel free to contact firstname.lastname@example.org with any questions.
+The Office of Corporate Relations is here to guide you in making connections, facilitate relationships, helping you engage with the School of EECS.
+Contact the EECS Office of Corporate Relations for help planning your next visit to EECS, arranging parking, and helping making sure your time at the School of EECS is productive.

 Connecting on Campus